mozilla/naf-janus-adapter/README.md

 Network adapter for [networked-aframe](https://github.com/haydenjameslee/networked-aframe) that uses the Janus WebRTC server as a backend.

+/!\ /!\ /!\ If you don't use an external backend like Phoenix Presence, please use the [3.0.x branch](https://github.com/Synantoo/naf-janus-adapter/tree/3.0.x).

 ## Usage

 naf-janus-adapter needs access to networked-aframe's `NAF` global variable.
 Include it **after** including networked-aframe but **before** the `networked-scene` is loaded.